 More About Miah: Miah Jeffra is a writer, artist, curator and educator, currently living in San Francisco.
 A military brat, Jeffra moved throughout their childhood, but most identifies the South as home.

-They spent their high school years in Baltimore, and then moved to Atlanta, where they studied Humanities, Music and Theatre at Oglethorpe University.
+They spent their high school years in Baltimore, and then moved to Atlanta, where they studied Humanities, Music and Performance at Oglethorpe University.

 Miah later studied in the MFA Critical Studies program at the California Institute of the Arts and the MA program in English at San Francisco State University.
-Jeffra teaches Writing, Drama, Decolonial and Cultural Studies at Santa Clara University and Sonoma State University, and is Founding Editor and Production Designer for queer literary collaborative, Foglifter Press.
+Jeffra teaches Writing, Drama, Decolonial and Cultural Studies at Santa Clara University, and is Founding Editor for queer literary collaborative, Foglifter Press.